damonyoungcc/english-interview/README.md

 For now, I learn new things by ChatGPT,
-First I will ask ChatGPT what is the best practice, Then I do some research base on the answer from ChatGPT like to read documentation on github or visit official website.
+First I will ask ChatGPT what is the best practice, Then I do some research base on the answer from ChatGPT I always read documentation on github or visit official website.
-Then I build a demo or project to practice. if If it works, I will apply it to my project.
+Then I build a demo or side project to practice.
+I ways think the best way to learn is to practice.
 For example, I recentlly build a side project website to help me learn Japanese.
 The target is to get the text from a audio file, and highlight the text when the audio is playing. with the hlep of ChatGPT, it just cost me 2 hours from idea to lunch the website.